 - CatDog has Mr. Sunshine, a green-skinned humanoid who speaks in a slow, languid voice.
 The ambiguity of his species is lampshaded in one episode when Rancid Rabbit starts arresting everyone for not having "licenses".
 (Dog doesn't have a "dog license," Lola doesn't have a "bird license", etc.) When he captures Sunshine, he says, "You're under arrest for not having a... not having a... not having a license!"

 - Ms. Bitters, the "skool"-teacher on Invader Zim.
-She looks like an old woman, yet she can hover, move sinuously, pass through walls and is burned by the sun.
+She looks like an old woman, yet she can hover, twist her body like a snake, pass through walls and is burned by the sun.
+She also has a Multiple-Choice Past, and none of these stories makes any sense.
 One of the creators is on record as saying she's non-human, but her exact nature is never exactly qualified.

 - V.V.
 Argost in The Secret Saturdays, who is actually a Yeti.

 - Adventure Time:

 - Finn is explicitly human, to the point where "Finn the Human" is treated as his official full name/title.
 The show is filled with other humanoid creatures, however, with odd skin tones and generally weird traits that show them to be something else.
 Finn believes himself to be the Last of His Kind, but later seasons establish that to not be the case.
 Complicating this further is that Finn and others might not be human as we understand it; his lack of nose is not just the way he's drawn, but a result of mutation that would not have occurred if not for the Mushroom War.
 And the things he gets up to strongly suggest that he has at least moderately superhuman strength, agility, resilience, and healing, but that might just be Rule of Cool.